ndrakos/blog/_posts/2023-03-29-Reionization_Shell_Model_Part_III.md

 categories: reion
 ---

-I am planning to calculate the reionized region around each galaxy in the DREaM catalog using a simple shell model, following <a href="https://ui.adsabs.harvard.edu/abs/2018MNRAS.473.5308M/abstract">Magg et al. 2018.</a>.
+I am planning to calculate the reionized region around each galaxy in the DREaM catalog using a simple shell model.

-This is a continuation from a previous post, <a href="">Part I</a>.
+This is a continuation from previous posts, <a href="https://ndrakos.github.io/blog/reion/Reionization_Shell_Model/">Part I</a> and <a href="https://ndrakos.github.io/blog/reion/Reionization_Shell_Model_Part_II/">Part II</a>.

 ## Expected bubble size